 Even less invasive solutions include using instant neck tape to pull back sagging skin as well as good old-fashioned facial exercises that may go some way to preventing further signs of aging.

 But for many people with advancing signs of aging, an operation is the most effective way to address their issues.

 The Aesthetic Society says that surgical necklift procedures can range from one hour to three hours or more, depending on the complexity of the surgery.
 And usually, it’s performed as an outpatient procedure with patients going home the same day.

 Who makes a suitable candidate for a necklift?

-Fort Lauderdale surgeon, Dr Zoran Potparic says that while every case is unique, some suggest the best time to get necklift surgery is before the age of 45 – 55 because most of the aging effects that lead to turkey neck occur during that period.
-But, he says, healthy people in their seventies have surgery too.
+Some surgeons suggest that the best time to get necklift surgery is before the age of 45 – 55 because most of the aging effects that lead to turkey neck occur during that period.
+However, healthy people in their seventies have surgery too.